By Bayside Group

-How to answer “the conflict” question in an interview
+How to answer 'the conflict' question in an interview

-No matter what type of environment you work in, you’re likely to experience varying degrees of conflict in any role – whether it be a simple disagreement about how to manage a project, or more serious incidents if toxicity.
+No matter what type of environment you work in, you're likely to experience varying degrees of conflict in any role - whether it be a simple disagreement about how to manage a project, or more serious incidents of toxicity.

 This is why an interview question like “tell me a time when you experienced conflict in the workplace” is one that frequently gets asked in job interviews.